 Chrooma is one of those keyboard apps for those who love customizing every aspect of their device.
 From pre-installed themes to creating something completely unique, there's something here for everyone.
 What's nifty about Chrooma is that it will automatically adapt to whatever app you are using, changing the color theme in the process.

-Gboard has been top of the Android keyboard mountain, and the reasons are clear: great predictions courtesy of machine learning, easy access to gifs and sticker packs such as the Disney Stickers collections, and a dictionary tied to your Google account, so it follows you everywhere.
+Gboard has been at the top of the Android keyboard mountain, and the reasons are clear: great predictions courtesy of machine learning, easy access to gifs and sticker packs such as the Disney Stickers collections, and a dictionary tied to your Google account, so it follows you everywhere.

 Swiftkey is always right there alongside Gboard, but for a while now, it hasn't been able to outdo it and retake its throne.
 SwiftKey has been a major player in Android keyboards for years; it used to be the pinnacle of predictions and swipe, but both have fallen just a little behind Gboard.
 There is still a devoted following to SwiftKey, and after years of building a personal dictionary on SwiftKey, it can be hard to switch to anything else.

 There are plenty of themes to choose from and customize, along with all of the features you would expect, including a built-in GIF search.
 While it's difficult to find a third-party keyboard that doesn't have auto-correction, SwiftKey is one of the best.
 The app will even try to predict what you're saying, and then display in the bar at the top of the keyboard.
 Plus, if you sign in with a Microsoft account, your settings and preferences will be saved and can by synced across whatever devices you own and use SwiftKey with.

 SwiftKey may not be number one, but it's still a good keyboard and great for productivity.
 And while SwiftKey used to be a paid keyboard, it has been completely free for years now.
 Microsoft has done a lot to keep this amongst the best Android keyboard apps, and we're hoping that continues for years to come.